Code-Institute-Submissions/ms4-siopa-fia/TESTING.md

 To ensure the site meets user expectations, I tested each of the user stories categorised below:

-### First Time User
+### First Time User:
 - *I want to easily navigate around the site so that I can find what I am looking for quickly*
-    - With the implementation of the site sticky navbar and footer across all pages, links are clearly marked allowing the user to navigate easily around the site
+    - With the implementation of the site sticky navbar and footer across all pages, links are clearly marked allowing the user to navigate easily around the site.
     ---
     - Each of the buttons on each page is clearly marked and functional
     - The site is consistent in appearance without anything unexpected or hidden from the user, with many options to redirect to the home page if need be.